 We know that we can get a lot of different things online – not all of them are necessarily legal in the US

 We know that even though certain states allow the use of medical marijuana, Federal Law prohibits its use anywhere in the US.
 But not all cannabis is marijuana – there’s also hemp, and US Federal Law specifically exempts hemp oil in its definition of marijuana.
-So the question “Can I buy Cannabis oil?” includes some legal distinctions based on the actual source and content of the oil in question.
+So the question "Where can I buy Cannabis oil" and “Can I buy Cannabis oil?” includes some legal distinctions based on the actual source and content of the oil in question.

 The primary distinction between cannabis oil derived from hemp (which is legal) and cannabis oil derived from marijuana (which is illegal) lies in the chemical composition of these botanically related plants.
 Hemp oil contains such trace amounts of the cannabinoid known as THC, that it cannot have any perception-altering effects.
 Instead, it contains a different cannabinoid that also interacts with the human endocannabinoid system – but without causing any psychoactive effects.

 A selection of our products

 So what’s the answer – can I buy cannabis oil, or not?